-1. Estimation method of structural and cyclical fiscal balances
+Appended Note 1-8 Estimation of structural and cyclical fiscal balances

 The structural fiscal balance, the underlying fiscal position when cyclical movements are removed, is computed by treating four types of taxes and a sole item of public spending as cyclically sensitive: Income tax, corporate tax, indirect tax and social security burden, in terms of revenue, and employment insurance payments for expenditure.

 It is assumed that economic cycle factors have no effect on the fiscal balance when the economy realizes its potential GDP level.
-The potential GDP referred to here is a possible production level in a sustainable manner by using labor and capital amounts at a past trend as inputs.
-The structural fiscal balance is derived by calculating the structural tax revenues and government spending of each fiscal year under the assumption that the potential GDP is realized from actual tax revenues and government spending adjusted according to the ratio of potential GDP to actual GDP, and the assumed elasticities of each tax and government spending item.
+The potential GDP referred to here is a possible production level in a sustainable manner by using labor and capital amounts at a past trend as inputs, as estimated in Appended Note 1-1.
+The structural fiscal balance is derived by calculating the structural tax revenues and government spendings of each fiscal year under the assumption that the potential GDP is realized from actual tax revenues and government spendings adjusted according to the ratio of potential GDP to actual GDP, and the assumed elasticities of each tax and government spending item.

 Structural fiscal balance (estimated value)